Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit.md

     ```
     Rx: Role: 2
     ```
+    - **If the device does not join after two minutes, you may need to restart the Border Agent**.
+Please navigate to `System -> Startup`, scroll down until you find `otbr-agent`, then press Restart on the `otbr-agent` row.
+Afterwards, repeat steps 7 through 12 of this guide and the joining should be successful.
 13. Among all the messages displayed, there is one message in particular that you have to find and copy-paste somewhere else, because it will be needed later in this guide.
 This message is called the "KNX QR code format", and looks something like this:
     ```
     Rx:  === QR Code: KNX:S:00fa10010710;P:4N6AFK6T83YWDUTW23U2 ===